David Montgomery Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Montgomery has averaged 52 rushing yards per game in his two career matchups against the Giants, 20.5 fewer yards than his over/under in Sunday's game.
+- Over his two career matchups against them, Montgomery has averaged 52 rushing yards per game versus the Giants, 21.5 fewer than his over/under in Sunday's game.

-- Montgomery, in two matchups against the Giants, has not run for a TD.
+- In two games against the Giants Montgomery has not rushed for a touchdown.

-- The Giants have the NFL's 26th-ranked defense against the run, surrendering 125.3 yards per game.

-- The Bears are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this season).

 Recent Performances

-- In last week's matchup with the Seahawks, Montgomery ran for 45 yards on 21 carries while scoring one touchdown on the ground.
+- In last week's contest against the Seahawks, Montgomery carried the ball 21 times for 45 yards and scored one touchdown.

-- During his last three games, Montgomery has 147 rushing yards (49.0 per game) on 49 carries with one touchdown.
+- Over his last three outings, Montgomery has rushed for 147 yards (49.0 per game) on 49 carries with one touchdown.

 Montgomery's Chicago Teammates